jsicot/BookReader/README.md

 If you want to change more options, copy the file `views/public/viewer/show.php` in the subdirectory `book-reader/viewer/`of your theme and update it.

+Warning: PHP should be installed with the extension "exif" in order to get the size of images.
+This is the case for all major distributions and providers.

 The viewer is always available at `http://www.example.com/items/viewer/{item id}`.
 Furthermore, it is automatically embedded in items/show page.
 This can be